About this Guide

 Attend Advisor Meetings.
 At least one advisor from each delegation is required to attend the daily Advisor Meeting.
 Though only one advisor is required, we strongly recommend that all advisors from each delegation attend.
 Advisor meeting details can be found in the schedule of advisor events.

 Availability.
 All advisors must have a working US cell phone number on file with YMUN for the duration of the conference.
 All advisors must provide their delegates with their cell phone number.
-Advisors should ensure they are reachable by phone at all times during the conference, for cases such as referral for poor delegate decorum or assisting YMUN staff for locating delegates.
+Advisors should ensure they are reachable by phone at all times during the conference.
+Instances in which advisors would be called include referrals for poor delegate decorum or assisting YMUN staff in locating delegates.
 We also encourage advisors to observe committees and explore Yale University.
 Our ability to handle misbehavior and ensure proper decorum during the conference is dependent upon our ability to communicate and work with advisors.
 All advisors who have a US phone number on record (which is at least one advisor per delegation) will be enrolled in the YMUN text message notification system, where key reminders and urgent information will be sent.
 Email will remain our primary form of communication with advisors.
 We also strongly encourage advisors to sign up for Yale University’s Yale ALERT system to receive emergency communications from Yale University; you may sign up here.

 Delegate Whereabouts.
 Advisors must be aware of delegate whereabouts when not in committee.
 Only advisors may excuse delegates from committee.
 To do so, advisors should report any anticipated absences of delegates from committee to the Delegations team well before the start of each committee session.